 Exercise is also helpful because of its anti-inflammatory effects.
 Uncontrolled inflammation in the intestinal tract leads to ulcerations and symptoms of UC.
 After exercising, you may notice that your condition improves.

 Some people feel that they don’t have time to exercise.
 But it doesn’t take a lot of time to reap the benefits of a healthy exercise routine.
-In fact, you only need about of moderate-intensity exercise a week.
+In fact, you only need about

 There are many different options when it comes to exercise.
 You may find that one works for you and your UC symptoms better than another.